virteal/Inox/README.md

 Functions
 =========

-Functions are special words that name their parameters to access them in an easier way than is possible from the data stack.
+Functions are special words with named _parameters_ to access _arguments_ in an easier way than is possible from the data stack.

 ``` sh
 to tell-to/  with /msg /dest  function: {